Grofei/PS-bconnectOpenAPI/README.md

 # PS-bconnectOpenAPI
-Powershell module for the baramundi OpenAPI Interface - https://www.baramundi.com/
+> [!IMPORTANT]
+> This module is NOT a product of baramundi software GmbH

 Require Powershell 7.x